-Most businesses are quite happy to have a designer handle occasional updates, so they can just get on with their business.
+Most people are quite happy to have a designer handle occasional updates, so they can just get on with their business.
 Some however, want the flexibility to make their own updates, which requires a content management system that is more frequently abbreviated as CMS.

-A CMS is ideal if you want to update your own blog on a daily or weekly basis for example.
+A CMS is ideal if you want to update on a daily or weekly basis for example.
 Once the basic styling is set you can create new pages or edit content that will retain the same look and changes can be made by logging into an admin web page for your website.

-A web design agency in St Austell, Cornwall creating responsive websites for mobile, tablet or desktop devices from just £275.
+A web design agency in St Austell, Cornwall creating responsive websites for mobile, tablet or desktop devices from just £475.
 Services include SEO Optimisation, Website Design, Website Maintenance, Mobile Friendly Newsletters, Photography, Web Hosting and CloudFlare CDN Setup.